zakariaf/rails-base-app/README.md

 [![](https://badgen.net/badge/Rails/7.0.3.1/red)](https://github.com/zakariaf/rails-base-app/blob/main/Gemfile.lock) [![](https://badgen.net/badge/Ruby/3.1.2/red)](https://github.com/zakariaf/rails-base-app/blob/main/.ruby-version) [![](https://img.shields.io/badge/dynamic/json?color=red&label=Vite&query=%24.devDependencies.vite&url=https%3A%2F%2Fraw.githubusercontent.com%2Fzakariaf%2Frails-base-app%2Fmain%2Fpackage.json)](https://github.com/zakariaf/rails-base-app/blob/main/package.json) [![](https://img.shields.io/badge/dynamic/json?color=brightgreen&label=Vue&query=%24.dependencies.vue&url=https%3A%2F%2Fraw.githubusercontent.com%2Fzakariaf%2Frails-base-app%2Fmain%2Fpackage.json)](https://github.com/zakariaf/rails-base-app/blob/main/package.json) [![](https://img.shields.io/badge/dynamic/json?color=blue&label=TypeScript&query=%24.devDependencies.typescript&url=https%3A%2F%2Fraw.githubusercontent.com%2Fzakariaf%2Frails-base-app%2Fmain%2Fpackage.json)](https://github.com/zakariaf/rails-base-app/blob/main/package.json) [![GitHub license](https://img.shields.io/github/license/zakariaf/rails-base-app)](https://github.com/zakariaf/rails-base-app/blob/main/LICENSE)

-**This app is using Rails 7, Ruby 3, Vite, Vue 3 and typescript** You could use this example app as a base for your new project, or as a tutorial that tells you which steps you need to start a project from scratch
+**This app is built with Rails 7, Ruby 3, Vite, Vue 3 and typescript.** You could use this example app as a base for your upcoming projects.
+Or, you could use it as a tutorial that tells you which steps you need to take to create a project from scratch.

-This example app includes some gems and packages that I'm using them for a long time. it wires up a number of things you might use in a real world Rails app, but at the same time it's not loaded up with a million personal opinions.
+Several gems and packages are included in this example app that I've been using for a long time.
+It wires up a number of things you might use in a real world Rails app.
+However, at the same time it's not loaded up with a million personal opinions.

 - As [Webpacker](https://github.com/rails/webpacker#webpacker-has-been-retired-) has been retired, we are using [Vite](https://vite-ruby.netlify.app/) instead.
-And it's not fair if I don't say this: **Vite** is incredible.
+It wouldn't be fair if I didn't say that: **Vite** is fantastic.

 ## Tech stack

-I used `rails new baseapp -c tailwindcss -d postgresql` command to init the project to have based on importmaps and default configs, but I removed importmaps and tailwindcss and all default configs and moved to using Vite instead.
+Initially, I used the `rails new baseapp -c tailwindcss -d postgresql` command to initialize the project using the importmaps and default configurations, but I have since removed the importmaps, tailwindcss, and all default configurations in favor of using Vite.
-You can see the list of gems that exist in the project with the link of the related commit, so you can easily find what we configured for each gem.
+You can see a list of gems that are in the project with a link to their commit.
+Therefore, you can easily find what we configured for each gem.

 **Note** there is a commit/branch for each gem/package and adding/changing a code in the repo, and you can see the list of the steps we did in order at the below. e.g. step 1 in the repo was **init project** and using **PostgreSQL**. step number 2 was adding **RSpec**, etc.